DPIIT Secretary Guruprasad Mohapatra dies of COVID-related complications | Politics

 DPIIT Secretary Guruprasad Mohapatra dies of COVID-related complications

-Secretary in the Department of Industry and Internal Trade DPIIT Guruprasad Mohapatra died of COVID-19 related complications on Saturday.
-Extremely saddened to hear about the loss of Dr. Guruprasad Mohapatra, Secretary DPIIT.
-He had earlier served as joint secretary in the Department of Commerce.
+Secretary in the Department of Industry and Internal Trade DPIIT Guruprasad Mohapatra died of COVID-19 related complications at AIIMS on Saturday.
+He is the first serving secretary to the Government of India to have succumbed to COVID-19.Prime Minister Narendra Modi expressed grief over Mohapatras demise.

 - Country: